Master of Arts in Special Education

 TEC 642 - Health Education (1) - Flexible - May be taken anytime during the two-year program on three successive Saturdays.
 Course may be waived for those who have a California Single or Multiple Subject credential within the last 7 years or prior qualifying health course.

 - L&I 678 - Intern Teaching Seminar III (1)

 Spring | 4 credits

-- Classes, meeting once per week in the evening, address literacy teaching skills, classroom management techniques, and more advanced special education methods and teaching strategies..
+- Classes, meeting once per week in the evening, address literacy teaching skills, working with students, peers, and parents, and more advanced special education methods and teaching strategies.

 - Intern Teaching Seminar courses provide ongoing university support for your classroom experience and three evening university sessions per semester providing instruction, discussion, reflection, assessments, and evaluation of teaching, and completion of documentation required for the credential.

 The degree may be completed during the second year of the credential program or